label-sleuth/label-sleuth.org/docs/contributing.md

 git push --force-with-lease origin {your-branch-name}
 ```

-_note: --force-with-lease is used here instead of --force to ensure that, if new commits have been added
+_Note: `--force-with-lease` is used here instead of `--force` to ensure that, if new commits have been added
 to your remote branch (i.e. you are working on the same branch with someone else) the push command will fail._

 ### 6. Build and start the development environment